EasyEyes/remote-calibrator/README.md

 .trackGaze([options, [callback]])
 ```

 Use [WebGazer](https://github.com/peilingjiang-DEV/WebGazer).
-Pop an interface for participants to calibrate their gaze position on the screen, then run in the background and continuously predict the current gaze position.
+Pop an interface for participants to calibrate their gaze position on the screen (only when this function is called for the first time), then run in the background and continuously predict the current gaze position.
 Require access to the camera of the participant's computer.
+The callback function will be executed repeatedly **every time** there's a new prediction.

+This function should only be called once, unless you want to change the callback functions for every prediction.

 Pass `{ value: { x, y }, timestamp }` (equivalent to `RemoteCalibrator.gazePositionPX`) to callback.